unitpackage.entry

 EXAMPLES:

-Return some example entries for use in automated tests.
+Return an example entry for use in automated tests.

 The examples are created from Data Packages in the unitpackage’s examples directory.
 These are only available from the development environment.